reactivesw/customer-web/docs/README.md

 This is the root component.
 It has header, footer, categories menu, signin, and signup components.
 It fetches categories and cart in `created` event handler.
 It has two computed props of cateroies and customer.

 ## 4.2.
 The `components/TheHeader/` folder
+The header has the site's logo, search, cart, signin and language selector.